 Montrose Township, Galland School replica.

 On Mississippi River Road/Great River Road south of Montrose, north of 320th St, just at the curve at the river.
-The original is about 20ft under water due to the dam at Keokuk.
-It was Iowa’s first school house, built in 1839.
+It was Iowa’s first school house, built in 1830.
 Very small.
+The original was cut up for firewood, and a replica was built in 1940 but which is now about 20ft under water due to the dam at Keokuk.
+This replica was built in 1977.

 The following photo, via Val Root, shows what the original looked like.